How Does the Strategy to Make Worse Work?

 Punishment As “Make Worse to Make Better”

-- Punishment is often used as a way to make someone feel worse or identify themselves as something worse in order to make them do better.
+- Punishment is often used as a way to make someone feel worse or identify themselves as something worse to make them do better.
 This strategy fails more than it succeeds and is problematic even when it works.

 - Addictions treatment programs will kick addicts out of the treatment if they have a slip or use their drug of choice during treatment.
 This is a punishment strategy that rarely works and is problematic even if it does work.

-- Negative motivation works the same way believing that if you put people down that then they will rise up against the putdown and become stronger.
+- Negative motivation works the same way, believing that if you put people down that, then they will rise up against the putdown and become stronger.
 This strategy rarely works and is problematic even when it does work.